konmenel/pydsphtools/docs/markdown/index.md

     Raises
     ------
     NotFoundInOutput
-        If the either the chorno section or a chrono body with the specified name or property with the specified name doesn't exist.
+        If the either the chrono section or a chrono body with the specified name or property with the specified name doesn't exist.

 `get_dp(dirout: str | pathlib.Path) ‑> float`